Teaches Against the Doctrine of the God-Sent Strong Delusion

 fight against this delusion.
 They will believe it because God will cause

-"believe" the truth on their terms, which means they continue to
+continue to "believe" the truth on your terms, which means you continue to have

-have pleasure in unrighteousness while believing they can't out-sin the
+pleasure in unrighteousness and believe you can't out-sin the grace of God, you

-still enjoy unrighteousness, their definition of grace is
+while still loving the world and enjoying unrighteousness, your definition of grace is

 not the same as

-God's.
-If they do not repent and begin to serve God now with
+If you do not repent and begin to serve God now with

 ". . . because God hath from